Greg Ballard (basketball): Personal life

 Ballard died on November 9, 2016, from prostate cancer.
 Ballard was survived by his wife Donna, and their children, Lawrence, Gabrielle and Gregory Jr.

-“I would say this about Greg Ballard – and you can ask any question you want but my opening statement would be – for a guy who played in the league for 10 years and was a good player, I found him to be one of the most humble people I have ever met in my life,” said Gary Schmidt, a colleague as a scout for the Boston Celtics.
-“There was no agenda, there was no attitude, there was no hey-I-played-in-the-league.
+Gary Schmidt, a colleague as a scout for the Boston Celtics said "I found him to be one of the most humble people I have ever met in my life, "there was no agenda, there was no attitude, there was no hey-I-played-in-the-league.
 He was so down to Earth and humble.
 Just a very good person.
 Always positive and upbeat.”